danyswr/sarpus_alter/replit.md

 ## System Architecture

-The application follows a full-stack architecture with clear separation between frontend and backend:
+The application follows a full-stack architecture with Google Apps Script as the backend database:

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript